-The Journal of Fandom Studies is a new interdisciplinary peer-reviewed journal that will be published by Intellect from 2012.
+Journal of Fandom Studies is a new interdisciplinary peer-reviewed journal, first published by Intellect in 2012.
 The multi-disciplinary nature of fan studies makes the development of a community of scholars sometimes difficult to achieve.
-The Journal of Fandom Studies seeks to offer scholars a dedicated publication that promotes current scholarship in the fields of fan and audience studies across a variety of media.
+Journal of Fandom Studies seeks to offer scholars a dedicated publication that promotes current scholarship in the fields of fan and audience studies across a variety of media.
 We focus on the critical exploration, within a wide range of disciplines and fan cultures, of issues surrounding production and consumption of popular media (including film, music, television, sports and gaming).
-The Journal of Fandom Studies aims to address key issues, while also fostering new areas of enquiry that take us beyond the bounds of current scholarship.
+Journal of Fandom Studies aims to address key issues, while also fostering new areas of enquiry that take us beyond the bounds of current scholarship.

 Potential topics include:

 • archival work (using collections such as the AMPAS collection of fan letters, fanzine collections, or online archives)